tristanratz/pancakeSocket/README.md

 ```

 ## Sample
-Here is a simple example of the usage, which also can be found in the main.cpp
+Here is a simple example of the usage, which also can be found in the main.cpp:

 **Server:**
 ```